ingadhoc/stock/stock_ux/README.rst

 #.
 Add an optional setting to print remaining quantities not yet delivered on Delivery Slips: "Show remaining quantities not yet delivered on Delivery Slips."print remaining quantities not yet delivered
 #.
 Adds a review toggle per line that allows the user to indicate when the replenishment order is ready to be confirmed.
 #.
 Add a "All transfers" view form in Menu: Operations
+#.
+Add a restriction to edit operation type for users with the "Restrict editing Operation Type in Pickings" check.

 Installation
 ============